reduxjs/redux-toolkit/CONTRIBUTING.md

 Please keep in mind that people spend their free time trying to help you.
 You can make it easier for them if you provide versions of the relevant libraries and a runnable small project reproducing your issue.
 You can put your code on [JSBin](https://jsbin.com) or, for bigger projects, on GitHub.
 Make sure all the necessary dependencies are declared in `package.json` so anyone can run `npm install && npm start` and reproduce your issue.

+## Ways You Can Contribute

+There are several ways you can contribute to the repository.
+Instead of developing a feature or fixing a bug, you can also contribute by updating or writing [documentation](https://github.com/reduxjs/redux-toolkit/tree/master/docs) for a specific feature or implementation if you know you are good with documentation.
+Alternatively, you can add [examples](https://github.com/reduxjs/redux-toolkit/tree/master/examples) of any 3rd party implementation like GraphQL or React (just an example) that would help users to understand and easily integrate Redux Toolkit with that specific framework and library.

 ## Getting started

 Visit the [Issue tracker](https://github.com/reduxjs/redux-toolkit/issues) to find a list of open issues that need attention.